 I use jojoba oil as the base oil because it closely resembles the natural oils in our skin.
 It has anti-inflammatory properties and works great for dry, aging, oily, normal, or acne-prone skin.

 If jojoba oil doesn’t work for you, another great base oil is argan oil.

 Good old olive oil is high in oleic acid (a monosaturated fatty acid), making it perfect for drier skin.
 It is a heavier oil that dries a bit more slowly.
 Just be sure to get a good quality, cold pressed olive oil.

-If olive oil doesn’t work for you, you can substitute avocado oil, also high in oleic acid.
+If olive oil doesn’t work for you, again you can substitute argan oil.

 ROSEHIP SEED OIL:

 Rosehip seed oil is one of my favorite new discoveries.
 It is good for dry, aging skin because it is deeply nourishing and regenerating.
 It is known for it’s firming properties.
 Rosehip seed oil is high in essential fatty acids and softens and smooths out the skin beautifully.
 It improves the texture of your skin and calms redness and inflammation.